top of page

 MSAs should balance risk between the supplier and the buyer.
 Often, one party may bear a disproportionate amount of risk, which can lead to financial exposure and operational vulnerabilities.

 Solution: Negotiate terms that distribute risks based on each party’s ability to control or insure against those risks.
 Include comprehensive indemnity clauses and liability caps proportional to the degree of control each party has over potential losses.
 In addition, I have seen insurance companies now insist on including a cyber insurance provision in your supplier contracts.
+See how one manufacturer mitigated risks in our procurement efficiency case study.

 Regulatory compliance is a critical element that can be overlooked in MSAs.
 Non-compliance can result in legal penalties and damage to reputation, impacting financial performance and market position.